boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : TBD6

 Description:
-: Observed 2-byte Experiments IDs (ExIDs) in a shared
+: Any observed 2-byte Experiments IDs (ExIDs) in a shared
       TCP option (Kind=253 or 254)  in a Flow.
 The information is encoded in a set of 16-bit fields.
 Each 16-bit field carries an observed 2-byte ExID in a shared option.